Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 DNS Privacy Threats:

-* Users may be directed to bogus IP addresses for e.g. websites where they might reveal personal information to attackers.
+* Users may be directed to bogus IP addresses for e.g., websites where they might reveal personal information to attackers.

 Mitigations: